killergerbah/asbplayer/README.md

 ## Detailed usage

-To use asbplayer with streaming video, install the Chrome [extension](https://chromewebstore.google.com/detail/asbplayer-language-learni/hkledmpjpaehamkiehglnbelcpdflcab).
+To use asbplayer with streaming video, install the [browser extension](https://github.com/killergerbah/asbplayer/releases/latest).
 Otherwise, use the [website](https://killergerbah.github.io/asbplayer/).

 In order to make use of any of asbplayer's features, subtitles (or an empty subtitle track) must first be loaded, either onto a streaming video or a local video file.
 The following section instructs how to do this.